solo-io/supergloo/docs/content/guides/failover_service_guide.md

 ---
-title: FailoverService
+title: Failover Service
-menuTitle: FailoverService
+menuTitle: Failover Service
-weight: 25
+weight: 78
 ---

 Service Mesh Hub provides the ability to configure a *FailoverService*.
 A FailoverService is a virtual traffic destination that is composed of a list of services ordered in decreasing priority.
 The composing services are configured with outlier detection, the ability of the system to detect unresponsive services, [read more here](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/outlier).Traffic will automatically be shifted over to services next in the priority order.
 Currently this feature is only supported for Istio meshes.